Total knee Replacement

 The surgeon will discuss the details of your surgery so you know what to expect.
 They'll have a team of specialized healthcare providers to assist them in performing the surgery.
 The entire surgery can take a couple of hours.
 Some things you can usually expect are as follows.

-- You'll be provided with general or spinal anesthesia so you'll sleep through the procedure and won't feel any discomfort or pain.
+- You'll be provided with spinal or general anesthesia with regional block supplementation so you'll sleep through the procedure and won't feel any discomfort or pain.
 In some cases, patients have received a local anesthesia and medication to keep them awake, but relaxed.

 - A healthcare provider will monitor your vital signs, such as your blood pressure and heart rate, during your procedure.

-- You might be given antibiotics during and after the surgery to prevent infection.
+- You will be given antiseptics and antibiotics before the surgery to prevent infection.

-- The orthopedic surgeon makes an incision over your knee in the middle, cutting down to your underlying tissue.
+- The orthopedic surgeon makes an incision over the middle of your knee, cutting down to your underlying tissue.

-- They'll remove damaged parts of your shin and thigh bone as well as a little bone beneath.
+- They'll remove the damaged articular cartilage with a little of the supporting shin and thigh bone as well.

-- They'll then place metal implants into your joint space, typically cementing them into the bone remaining.
+- They'll then place metal or ceramicized metal implants into your joint space, typically cementing them into the bone.

-- They'll insert a plastic spacer into the area between the implants to make movement easier.
+- They'll insert a plastic spacer into the area between the implants and the kneecap to make movement easier.